 Star Trek: Voyager essentially functioned as the fourth season of the Original Series.

 It focused on the adventures of Captain Kathryn Janeway when she chased the Maquis vessel.
-She was aboard the USS Voyager when Maquis has suddenly transported 70,000 light-years away.
+She was aboard the USS Voyager when Maquis suddenly transported 70,000 light-years away.

 12. Star Trek: Lower Decks (2380)